mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:** Rotate "last resort" KeyPackages as soon as possible
 > after being used or if they have been stored for a prolonged period of time.
-> Overall, avoid reusing last resort KeyPackages as much as possible.
+> Overall, avoid reusing "last resort" KeyPackages as much as possible.

-> **RECOMMENDATION:** Ensure that the client for which a last resort KeyPackage
+> **RECOMMENDATION:** Ensure that the client for which a "last resort" KeyPackage
 > has been used is updating leaf keys as early as possible.

 Overall, it needs to be noted that key packages need to be updated when